HexArmor gloves guard against needlestick injury

 “It was like I wasn't leading my own life.
 I was scared, worried for the future, and the stress of not knowing ether way took its toll on family life.
 I would isolate myself in my workshop, as I felt I couldn't talk and it was wrong for a man to cry.”

-Scot Grant is a 35-year-old ambulance technician, working both in the private medical sector and now within the NHS.
+Scot Grant is an ambulance technician who has worked both in the private medical sector and within the NHS.
 He is married with four children.
 Outside work, he volunteers with Search Dogs Sussex as a lowland rescue medical technician, providing a service to police forces when looking for vulnerable missing people.
 The team currently has 19 human and 10 dog volunteers.
 Scot really enjoys being able to combine his day job with his voluntary role and assisting people in his community.

 During the journey, because the sun was low in the sky, Scot put his hand up to pull down the sun visor.
 As he did so, he felt a sharp prick in the side of one of his fingers, which began to bleed.
 “To start with I was not sure what had happened,” explains Scot, “but because we had an ill patient in the back, I sucked my finger and carried on driving for another 30 miles.”
 On arrival at the hospital, the crew transferred the patient and then returned to the ambulance.
 “I told my crew mate what had happened, and we looked to see what had caused the puncture wound,” he remembers.
 “We were both disgusted to find that someone who had used the private ambulance before us had pushed a used intra-muscular injection needle into the sun visor rather than dispose of it properly in a sharps bin.”